YOUTH AT RISK PROGRAM

 Westchester County & Hudson Valley, Sponsored by The Brieant Youth Alliance

 The Youth at Risk Program sponsored by the Brieant Youth Alliance (BYA) was designed to offer academic, personal development and conflict resolution opportunities to youths during incarceration in Westchester County.
-The facility that the BYA works with provides short-term placement to court-involved male and female juveniles from Westchester County and throughout the Hudson Valley.
+The facility that the BYA works with provides short-term, and sometimes long term, placement to court-involved male and female juveniles from Westchester County and throughout the Hudson Valley.
 Many of the youth placed at these various detention centers have histories of abuse and neglect, substance abuse, mental health challenges and special education needs.

 We at the Brieant Youth Alliance believe that life is not a level playing field.
 Part of growing and learning is trying, failing, picking yourself up and moving on.
 We feel strongly that it is important for youth to understand that a bad decision does not define your life forever.
 One of our goals is to help children understand, “I was unimportant.
 Today, I am now important”.
 We believe each child has a core of goodness that can be developed to bring out their strengths and leadership capabilities.
 Whether they become leaders from behind the scenes or in front inspiring others, they can be instrumental in bringing about positive change in their homes and communities.